Gigantopithecus – the largest ape that ever lived

-Because the skeleton of Gigantopithecus is incomplete, the reconstruction of this creature is mostly a speculation, but the parts that have been found reveal quite interesting information.
-Because of the size of Gigantopithecus it could be stated that the gorilla is its closest modern-day relative.
+Because the skeleton of Gigantopithecus is incomplete, the reconstruction of this creature is mostly speculation, but the parts that have been found reveal quite interesting information.
+Because of the size of Gigantopithecus, it could be stated that the gorilla is its closest modern-day relative.
 However, the jaw which was smaller than the gorilla’s suggests that Gigantopithecus is more closely related to the orangutan (Pongo).
-The created models of Gigantopithecus clearly show the resemblance to the ape of the Pongo genus.
+Created models of Gigantopithecus clearly show the resemblance to the ape of the Pongo genus.
 The reconstructed giant usually stands on two legs, but it is to show its impressive size.

 The theory about bipedalism is highly doubtful, but it is possible, that from time to time Gigantopithecus stood in an upright position (e.g. while competing with other males or travelling).